Natalia LaVallie, DC

 complete a registration form for your animal.
 Links to these forms are below:

-preparing for your appointment
+preparing for initial appointment

 follow-up appointments

-We learn the most about animals from how they respond to initial care.
+We learn the most about animals from how they respond to initial adjustment.
 Many animal experience positive change after just one adjustment, which is wonderful!
 Depending on their condition, it may take 2-3 adjustments to see outward changes.
 Expect to schedule follow-up appointments, so we can evaluate their changes together and create the best plan for correcting vertebral subluxation.

 fees